pryv/config-template-pryv.io/pryv.io/cluster/upgrades/from-1.5-to-1.6/MAIN-UPGRADE-FROM-1.5-TO-1.6.md

 1. Before you start, make sure that you have 1 account per core that you will use in the end of this tutorial to test the upgrade.

-2. Upgrade the Pryv.io config to add new system streams.
-(use tutorial in file `CONFIG-UPGRADE-FROM-1.5-TO-1.6.md`)

-3. Upgrade Pryv.io database from 3.6 to 4.2
+2. Upgrade Pryv.io database from 3.6 to 4.2
 (use tutorial in file `DATABASE-UPGRADE-FROM-1.5-TO-1.6.md`)

+3. Upgrade the Pryv.io config to add new system streams.
+(use tutorial in file `UPDATE.md`)

 4. Boot services in each core and register server from your Pryv.io root folder with
     ```